PredictLand/PL-TEC-PLPipes/README.md

 and redefined, but that doesn't preclude it from offering some sane defaults that we advise you to follow.

-Specifically, by default it expects some directory structure.
+Specifically, by default, it expects some directory structure and a main script which is used to organize the project operations as described in the following sections:

 ## Directory structure